FlashForge/Orca-Flashforge/README.md

 **Mac**:
 1. Download the DMG for your computer: `arm64` version for Apple Silicon and `x86_64` for Intel CPU.
-2. Drag OrcaSlicer.app to Application folder.
+2. Drag Orca-Flashforge.app to Application folder.
 3. *If you want to run a build from a PR, you also need following instructions bellow*
     <details quarantine>
     - Option 1 (You only need to do this once.
-After that the app can be oppened normally.):
+After that the app can be opened normally.):
       - Step 1: Hold _cmd_ and right click the app, from the context menu choose **Open**.
       - Step 2: A warning window will pop up, click _Open_

     - Option 2:
-      Execute this command in terminal: `xattr -dr com.apple.quarantine /Applications/OrcaSlicer.app`
+      Execute this command in terminal: `xattr -dr com.apple.quarantine /Applications/Orca-Flashforge.app`
       ```console
-          softfever@mac:~$ xattr -dr com.apple.quarantine /Applications/OrcaSlicer.app
+          softfever@mac:~$ xattr -dr com.apple.quarantine /Applications/Orca-Flashforge.app
       ```
     - Option 3:
         - Step 1: open the app, a warning window will pop up